ninsuo/twigfiddle/README.md

 update user set nickname = username;
 update user set username = concat('["', resource_owner, '","', resource_owner_id, '"]');
 ```

+# Add support for new Twig releases

+1) add your Twig-xxx.tar.gz found at https://github.com/twigphp/Twig/releases in `cli/twig/compressed`

+2) add Twig-xxx in the proper part of `cli/config/services/twig_engines.yml` (take care, position of engines and versions in this file will also change menus dynamically)

+3) add Twig-xxx in `cli/test/integration/DefaultEngineTest.php`

+You can redeploy, that's all.

 # Configure external services